SAP/ui5-webcomponents/docs/2-advanced/13-theming-part2.md

 and adds a small piece of metadata (see `CUSTOM_THEME_METADATA` variable), required by the UI5 Web Components framework to detect the custom theme.

-- Create a task in the `package.json` for convinience
+- Create a task in the `package.json` for convenience
 ```json
 "scripts": {
     "build:theme": "node customtheme.js"